 If you compare against the daily per-share prices, you will quickly notice that a controlling ownership acquisition offer comes with a hefty premium.

-The premium for a controlling share of a public company is necessary in order to induce the many individual investors to sell their shares instead of hanging on to them.
+Why do investors pay a premium for a controlling share of a public company?
+Because they must offer it in order to induce the many individual investors to sell their shares instead of hanging on to them.
 The acquiror usually has to put up the control premium on top of the current market per-share price.
 Otherwise, why should the investors part with their shares they can sell in a jiffy if they so chose?

-Since the vast majority of private business valuations are done on a controlling ownership basis, you would need to make the control premium adjustments to any valuation multiples you get from the per-share prices of comparable public companies.
+Now the vast majority of private business valuations are done on a controlling ownership basis.
+So you would need to make the control premium adjustments to any valuation multiples you get from the per-share prices of comparable public companies.